 Forget the bulky scanner/fax machine combos of the late 1990s.
 These days, most smartphones sport powerful cameras that let you do much more than snap a few photographs.
 Apps like CamScanner for iOS and Android allow you to turn almost anything you can take a picture of into a PDF.
-With this feature, you can keep digital copies of business cards, receipts, or other important documents.
+With this feature, you can keep digital copies of business cards, receipts, and other important documents.
 You can even share documents via email straight from your phone, or you can send documents to a landline fax machine.

 Measure your heart rate, watch every heartbeat with a real-time PPG graph, and monitor your cardio workouts with apps like Instant Heart Rate for iOS and Android, which uses your phone's camera in a way that's about as far from a document scanner as you can get.
-It uses your phone's camera to detect the color changes in your index finger that are linked directly to your pulse.
+It uses the camera to detect color changes in your index finger that are linked directly to your pulse.
 Apps like these are fun to try even if you're just curious to see how they work, but they can also help you track your heart health and stay on top of your fitness goals.

 These practical apps turn your smartphone into a convenient multi-use tool.
 Bubble Level for iOS and Android uses your phone's accelerometer (the same thing that rotates the view of your screen when you change the position of your phone) to detect how level a surface is.
 Using this app is as easy as setting your phone on or against the surface of a given object.
 And never guess height or distance again with Smart Measure for Android.
 It uses trigonometry to measure the distance, height, width, and area of a given object.
 When using the app, all you have to do is point your phone's camera at what you want to measure, then press the shutter as if you were taking a picture.

-These are just a few of the nearly countless apps available for smartphones today, and more are being developed all the time.
+These are just a few of the seemingly countless apps available for smartphones today, and more are being developed all the time.
 With so many apps available for free, trying out a few new ways to use your smartphone is both easy and fun.